BREATH CONTROL AND OCEAN CONFIDENCE COURSE (FOR ADULTS AND TEENS 14+)

 The Breath Control and Ocean Confidence Course is a 6 hour course that teaches basic freediving and breath control techniques aimed to increase comfort and confidence in the water.

-During two separate pool sessions, we cover skills that increase underwater efficiency, how to handle hold downs, how to maintain mental clarity under stress, and will practice relaxing during intimidating situations.
+During a pool and a dryland session, we cover skills that increase underwater efficiency, how to handle hold downs, how to maintain mental clarity under stress, and will practice relaxing during intimidating situations.

 NEXT COURSE DATES